-Area Comments Our Responsibilities With Regard to the Financial Statement Audit Our responsibilities under auditing standards generally accepted in the United States of America have been described to you in our arrangement letter dated February 8, 2019.
+Area Comments Our Responsibilities With Regard to the Financial Statement Audit Our responsibilities under auditing standards generally accepted in the United States of America have been described to you in our arrangement letter dated February 5, 2020.
 Our audit of the financial statements does not relieve management or those charged with governance of their responsibilities, which are also described in that letter.
-Overview of the Planned Scope and Timing of the Financial Statement Audit We have issued a separate communication dated February 8, 2019, regarding the planned scope and timing of our audit and have discussed with you our identification of, and planned audit response to, significant risks of material misstatement.
+Overview of the Planned Scope and Timing of the Financial Statement Audit We have issued a separate communication dated February 5, 2020, regarding the planned scope and timing of our audit and identified significant risks.
 Accounting Policies and Practices Preferability of Accounting Policies and Practices Under generally accepted accounting principles, in certain circumstances, management may select among alternative accounting practices.
 In our view, in such circumstances, management has selected the preferable accounting practice.
-Adoption of, or Change in, Accounting Policies Management has the ultimate responsibility for the appropriateness of the accounting policies used by CCHHS.
-Following is a description of significant accounting policies or their application that were either initially selected or changed during the year: Government Accounting Standards Board (GASB) Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions Significant or Unusual Transactions We did not identify any significant or unusual transactions or significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.
+Adoption of, or Change in, Accounting Policies Management has the ultimate responsibility for the appropriateness of the accounting policies used by CCH.
+CCH did not adopt any significant new accounting policies, nor have there been any changes in existing significant accounting policies during the current period.
+Significant or Unusual Transactions We did not identify any significant or unusual transactions or significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.
 Management's Judgments and Accounting Estimates Summary information about the process used by management in formulating particularly sensitive accounting estimates and about our conclusions regarding the reasonableness of those estimates is in the attached Summary of Significant Accounting Estimates.
-Audit Adjustments Audit adjustments, other than those that are clearly trivial, proposed by us and recorded by CCHHS are shown in the attached Summary of Recorded Audit Adjustments.
+Audit Adjustments Audit adjustments, other than those that are clearly trivial, proposed by us and recorded by CCH are shown in the attached Summary of Recorded Audit Adjustments.
 Uncorrected Misstatements Uncorrected misstatements are summarized in the attached Summary of Uncorrected Misstatements.
+Disagreements With Management We encountered no disagreements with management over the application of significant accounting principles, the basis for management's judgments on any significant matters, the scope of the audit, or significant disclosures to be included in the basic financial statements.

-Area Comments Disagreements With Management We encountered no disagreements with management over the application of significant accounting principles, the basis for management's judgments on any significant matters, the scope of the audit, or significant disclosures to be included in the financial statements.
-Consultations With Other Accountants We are not aware of any consultations management had with other accountants about accounting or auditing matters.
+Area Comments Consultations With Other Accountants We are not aware of any consultations management had with other accountants about accounting or auditing matters.
 Significant Issues Discussed With Management No significant issues arising from the audit were discussed or the subject of correspondence with management.
 Significant Difficulties Encountered in Performing the Audit We did not encounter any significant difficulties in dealing with management during the audit.
-Letter Communicating a Material Weakness in Internal Control Over Financial Reporting We have separately communicated the material weakness in internal control over financial reporting identified during our audit of the financial statements, and this communication is attached as Exhibit A. Significant Written Communication Between Management and Our Firm A copy of the significant written communication between our firm and the management of CCHHS, the representation letter provided to us by management, is attached as Exhibit B.
+Letter Communicating Significant Deficiency in Internal Control Over Financial Reporting We have separately communicated the significant deficiency in internal control over financial reporting identified during our audit of the basic financial statements, and this communication is attached as Exhibit A. Significant Written Communication Between Management and Our Firm A copy of the significant written communication between our firm and the management of CCH, the representation letter provided to us by management, is attached as Exhibit B.